clinthof/artprize-mobile-app/docs/index.md

 ## Getting Started
 ### Setting up the environment
-Make sure you have access to XCode and at least XCode version 12.0.0 installed on your device.
-Conveniently, since the ``MapKit`` library is already in Swift, it can simply be imported into the project without and pod installation.
+Make sure you have access to XCode and at least XCode version 12.0.0 and at least iOS 15 installed on your device.
+Conveniently, since the ``MapKit`` library is already in Swift, it can simply be imported into the project without pod installation.
 ## Coding Instructions

 ### Defining the structure of our data